 The event under consideration here, spanning as it does four calendar years, is offered to BRANCH as a sort of scalar test case.
 Between the 1867 passage of the Second Reform Bill and that of the Forster Education Bill in 1870, Britain undertook its modern metamorphosis into an effectively secular and democratic state, in a legislative process concurrently abetted and assessed by contemporary productions in literature—that unacknowledged legislature (thus Shelley half a century earlier) for a nineteenth-century culture that became more responsive annually to the sway of the printed word.
-That the transformative process had been underway for a long time we know from the Reform Bill’s namesake of 1832, henceforth retroactively, and durably, redubbed the First (Brantlinger).
-The process of electoral Reform would not be complete until a Third Bill in 1884 enfranchised men of the unpropertied underclass; until women obtained the vote, by the same logic if at cavalier pace, well past the turn of the twentieth century; and until the middle of that new century witnessed the institution of widespread welfare provisions, maintained at public expense and subject to public oversight.
+(On the Second Reform Bill, see Janice Carlisle, “On the Second Reform Act, 1867.″) That the transformative process had been underway for a long time we know from the Reform Bill’s namesake of 1832, henceforth retroactively, and durably, redubbed the First (Brantlinger).
+(On the First Reform Bill, see Carolyn Vellenga Berman, “On the Reform Act of 1832.″) The process of electoral Reform would not be complete until a Third Bill in 1884 enfranchised men of the unpropertied underclass; until women obtained the vote, by the same logic if at cavalier pace, well past the turn of the twentieth century; and until the middle of that new century witnessed the institution of widespread welfare provisions, maintained at public expense and subject to public oversight.
 Still, within this long process, 1867-1870 marks a tipping point—or if you prefer, a tipping bar or tipping hyphen—between laisser-faire elitism and welfare state participation.
 Whatever it was that happened during these years, the Britons who lived through them seem to have been aware of it as something unusual, cumulatively eventful, and inviting more and less direct forms of interpretation in writing.

 The éclat of the 1870 Education Bill sounded like the other shoe dropping, a delayed echo from the Reform report heard in 1867 (Hughes 34-5; Adams 293).
-As a perhaps apocryphal but indispensable epigram put it at the time, the nation now needed to housebreak its new domestic masters: to groom for unprecedented duties the rough new electorate it had just empowered at the ballot box.
+Robert Lowe, MP, having unsuccessfully opposed the 1867 Reform, lost no time in urging Parliament to groom for unprecedented duties the rough new electorate it had just empowered at the ballot box: “I believe it will be absolutely necessary that you should prevail upon our future masters to learn their letters” (Hansard 1549).
 In the meantime, and in a variety of ways, the years between were punctuated with rolling thunder.
 Here follows (cue to snare drum) a list of signal constituent events within the political and institutional world of our marquee event.
 The devolution of Canada to commonwealth status rumbled back and forth in 1867 as news on the transatlantic cable laid just the year before, on the heels of that year’s Jamaican uprising and its opinion-polarizing suppression at the bloody hand of Governor Eyre.
 (See Sarah Winter, “On the Morant Bay Rebellion in Jamaica and the Governor Eyre-George William Gordon Controversy, 1865-70.″) Corollary bills extended the franchise in Scotland and Ireland in 1868, a year for whose comparative institutional tranquility we shall see that a flurry of activity on the literary front more than compensated.
 1869 saw the Anglican Church disestablished in overwhelmingly Catholic Ireland, and the convergence of this bill with the nearly parallel Canadian devolution was reinforced at home by vanguard maneuvers of pre-suffragist feminism: agitation by a Ladies’ Association organized to repeal the demeaning Contagious Diseases Acts, the founding of Girton College at Cambridge for women students, and a Municipal Corporations Act that gave propertied women a vote in local elections.
 Then in 1870 came the Married Women’s Property Act (a more thorough sequel would carry in 1882), and within the summative Forster Education Bill a clause permitting women to stand for election to the local school boards that were fundamental to that act’s administrative machinery.
 (See Rachel Ablow, “‘One Flesh,’ One Person, and the 1870 Married Women’s Property Act.”)
 The Civil Service was also set up that year as an institution with a nonsectarian charter like the new elementary schools; within one more year the now only nominally denominational ancient universities would abolish religious tests as a qualification for faculty appointment.
 A Victorian observer who managed to look up from all this year’s business at home to glance abroad could find confirmatory omens developing on the Continent.
 Prussian armies routing French defenses evidently vindicated the superiority of an efficiently streamlined bureaucracy to an entrenched Napoleonic one; and lastly—in a development whose contravention of these secularizing tendencies threw them into high relief, especially for a national mind that remained in such matters doggedly anti-authoritarian—the doctrine of Papal Infallibility was promulgated by the Vatican.

 The above items do seem to add up, even to multiply as coefficient factors, with a more forceful coincidence than would obtain with a quartet of years picked at random.
 Constellating all these points of cultural energy into an event-in-progress unified by alignment of the spheres, we may go on to ask how the literary output of these years conspired with it, or against.
 The early 1867 conjunctions are hard to miss.
 Carlyle’s Shooting Niagara: And After? trained the hoary sage’s now fully conservative condition-of-England artillery on the Governor Eyre controversy: hysterical maybe, but undeniably on-topic.
 T. W. Robertson’s hit of the season was Caste, a play manifestly staging the class relations that Second Reform had put on everybody’s mind.
 On that same theme but in a very different mode, Marx’s first volume of Das Kapital, while few of the few who read German can have been equal to its subtle argument, exhorted those who were to think harder than ever about what classes were, how they were created and sustained, and what was implied by the inevitability of struggle between them.
 Trollope no sooner concluded his hexalogy on the Church in 1866 than he turned, in 1867, to Phineas Finn, which is the first of his six Parliamentary novels to center squarely on Reform’s salient features: Parliament, politicking, and the election of Members.
 Walter Bagehot’s insouciantly functionalist English Constitution dissected the actual from the apparent apparatus of government—parliamentary administration from royal display—in ways that reinforced the same year’s work by those odd bedfellows Trollope and Marx.
 Even so distantly focused a publication as E. A. Freeman’s first book in The History of the Norman Conquest (finished 1876) gave British readers practice in imagining the layered social hierarchy of the nation as a body in changeful motion whose labors to grasp and resolve disparity were the engine of its betterment.